Highjhacker/Discark/README.md

 - [ ] PEP compliance
 - [ ] Better commands syntax
 - [ ] Try to regroup some fields inside the embed output
+- [ ] ASYNC ASYNC ASYNC (replace requests with aiohttp if possible)
 - ...

 ## Authors